NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ### Somatic Aggregation Workflow

 The Somatic Aggregation Workflow generates one MAF file from multiple VCF files; see the [GDC MAF Format](/Data/File_Formats/MAF_Format/) guide for details on file structure.
-One MAF file is generated per variant calling pipeline for each project, and contains all available cases within this project.
+In this step, one MAF file is generated per variant calling pipeline for each project, and contains all available cases within this project.

 | I/O | Entity | Format |